 The Rhode Island native started his law enforcement career following three years in the Air Force.
 While working as a patrolman and later as a sergeant, he earned a bachelor’s degree in law enforcement from Roger Williams University and a master’s degree in management from Salve Regina University.

 Winsor considers himself fortunate to have found a second career in college public safety.
 “Going to work in higher education was probably the best career decision that I’ve made,” Winsor said.

-“Working as a public safety officer on a college campus is very different from municipal policing.
+“Working as a campus safety officer on a college campus is very different from municipal policing.
 Municipal police officers have a large area to cover,” he said.
 “Our patrol area is confined to the campus.
 It gives us the opportunity to get to know the members of the community by working together on projects and through casual interactions.